 What do I aim to achieve with my business?

 Maybe you're passionate about partnering with environmentalists to serve fresh, farm-to-table fare.
 Perhaps you dream of brewing up connections (and mouthwatering macchiatos) in a cozy café.
 Or, your mission might be making mealtime easier for working parents by offering quick, on-the-go options — in which case, delivery would likely play a part in your restaurant's identity.

 Who are you serving?
 What are their dining habits?

-- Some Canadians don’t go a single week without poutine.
+Some Quebecers don't go a single week without poutine.

-- Top college preferences include pizza, burgers, salads, chicken wings, beer bars, breakfast, dumplings, tacos, Thai, and desserts.
-Everyone loves brunch.
+Top college preferences include pizza, burgers, salads, chicken wings, beer bars, breakfast, dumplings, tacos, Thai, and desserts.

-- Younger generations are highly tech-savvy.
-90% of millennials order from restaurants at least once a week.
-Since millenials are the largest living generation, partnering with a delivery app like DoorDash could be a clever way to please customers (and boost your popularity).
+Younger generations are highly tech-savvy.
+59% of millennial orders from restaurants are made up of delivery and takeout.
+Since millennials are the largest living generation, partnering with a delivery app like DoorDash could be a clever way to please customers (and boost your popularity).